ChrisB007/Project-one-pitch/readme.md

 3. If Player1 barstack is equal to 6, player1 wins.<br>
     If Player2 barstack is equal to 6, player2 wins.<br>

+## MVP
+* On load, I get prompted to enter a number between 1 - 10.

 ## Developer Documentation (Demo)